bckflpboys/movie-rating-pro/README.md

 - Track where watched (platform)
 - Note who watched with
 - Simple rewatchability rating
+- Export to share with friends

-### Genre-Specific
+### Data Analyst
-- Different category setups for different genres
+- Export to CSV for analysis
-- Horror: Enable scariness, gore level
-- Comedy: Enable humor level
-- Drama: Focus on acting, screenplay
+- Track rating patterns over time
+- Filter by score ranges
+- Sort by various criteria
+- Backup data regularly

 ## 📊 Statistics